leoheck/kiri/README.md

 To install this tool with on any Operating System, open a terminal and execute the following commands:

 > Windows users must use WSL/WSL2.
-See, [Environment preparation on Windows][Environment preparation on Windows] section.
+See, [Environment preparation on Windows](#Environment-preparation-on-Windows) section.

 ```bash